-There are 7.4 billion people on earth at this moment.
+There are 7.7 billion people on earth.
 When contemplating that staggering number, it is easy to feel insignificant, inconsequential, even invisible.
 It is only natural to wonder, do I—or my actions—even matter?
 It is difficult to comprehend that God could have a personal relationship with me or could care about what I do when there are so many people in the world.

 The Ramban in his introduction to Iyov writes, “We must believe that God knows all individual creatures and the details of their lives.”
 Similarly, when speaking about the consequences for the Metzora, the Sefer HaChinuch (Mitzvah #168) writes, “At the root of the precept lies the purpose to establish firmly in our spirits that the watchful care of the Eternal Lord is individual, over each and every one among human beings, and His eyes are open to observe all their ways.”

 As great a blessing GPS is, there are unintended consequences to no longer studying a map or finding our way.
 According to researchers, becoming so dependent on GPS technology has made us vulnerable.
 Neurologists suggest that when we rely exclusively on a GPS to navigate and find our way, we stop interacting with our environment, we lack awareness of where we are, and we fail to take responsibility for getting to our destination.
 Our brains become reprogrammed to be passive in our own travels.

 Believing that God knows everything about us, and that there is Divine providence in the world, should not lead to become passive spectators to our own lives.
 Yes, He knows where we are and the path we are on.
 But WE still program the destination and we determine if we follow the directions.

 Rabbi Paysach Krohn shares the following amazing story: